hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

   1. only ever "hit" the filesystem at most once per operator branch instance.

-  1. (as a corollary of above) when the scanner has exhausted, use the values of the cache (explained below) to produce a scanner when requested.
+  1. (as a corollary of above) when the stream has exhausted, use the values of the cache (explained below) to produce a scanner when requested.

-  1. (as a corollary of the first) at each advancement of the scanner (and mapping of its value (which turns path strings into "items")), cache the result of this map as the "item" that will forever after (for the lifetime of the subject instance) be used for the item at this position or retrieved
+  1. (as a corollary of the first) at each step in the stream (and mapping of its value (which turns path strings into "items")), cache the result of this map as the "item" that will forever after (for the lifetime of the subject instance) be used for the item at this position or retrieved